Skip to content

 Research has consistently shown that sleep deprivation leads to weight gain and increased obesity risk.
 One pivotal study highlighted that adults who sleep fewer than seven hours per night are more likely to gain weight compared to those who get adequate rest.[4]

-Another study demonstrated that sleep apnea treatment, which involves improving sleep quality, can lead to metabolic improvements and weight loss.
+Another study demonstrated that care for diagnosed sleep-related breathing concerns should be handled by a qualified clinician.
 This underscores the importance of addressing sleep disorders as a means to enhance metabolic health.[5]

 Yet another body of research supports the notion that consistent sleep patterns and quality are crucial for maintaining a healthy weight.
 This consistency aids in regulating hormonal balance and metabolic functions.[8]